 In this article, we explore the truth and fallacy behind this claim.
 Read on to learn more about the functions and characteristics of the left and right brain.

-Because people can be left-handed or right-handed, the idea that people can be left-brained and right-brained is tempting.
+Due to the different functions of the two brain hemispheres, the idea that people can be left-brained and right-brained is tempting.

 - detail- and fact-oriented